 Exploring Technology in Residential Property Markets

 This project represents CAHF’s first step in exploring the current and potential role of property technology across the housing value chain.
-Influenced by the potential of blockchain technology to record land rights in informal settlements through to supporting more efficient mortgage market development, the aim of this project is to explore and develop the role of PropTech related avenues in strengthening the housing value chain, especially with respect to affordable housing.
+The aim of this project is to explore and develop the role of PropTech related avenues in strengthening the housing value chain, especially with respect to affordable housing.

 Through the Transaction Support Centre, CAHF in partnership with 71point has acquired and documented valuable knowledge and learnings around the potential, limitations and challenges of implementing blockchain to solve land registry issues in low income neighborhoods.